SerenaKim/SerenaKim.github.io/_posts/2021-07-11-Cat mentioned more by 1.11 million subscribers.md

 1. 야통(Yattong) was mentioned about 1.72 times more than 삼색(Samsaek).

 2. 뚱땅(Ddungddang) was mentioned 45 times even though he's not on the video.

-3. Many people envy the youtuber who is loved by cute cats.